 - Self-Employed?
 How to Buy Health Insurance

 Shop Online: Online merchants don’t have the overhead of a brick-and-mortar store, so they offer substantial discounts.
 (They don’t have to pay rent, electricity, a cash register, and a zillion other costs.)
 They pass the savings onto you.
-You sometimes also avoid sales tax.

 Start Your Own Blog